Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap or crack, then it is likely a crack or hole that requirements sealing in some way.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that let air into or out from your home need to be sealed.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for making sure that such draughts are squelched as far as imaginable.
+If you can feel external air getting in, or see the air is clear from a crack or a gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and let air into or out from the house need to be sealed.
+In the case of an open fireplace isn’t being used, it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as possible.

-There is no need to block gaps or holes in the building.
-For example, tiny gaps around doors and windows could be required to allow movement of the structure when the household is heated and cools to allow them to be closed and opened rather than sticking.
-We will check every window and door in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be closed and opened rather than being stuck.
+We will test all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections